svc333/overview/glossary/glossary.md

 {: #x2064940}

 A public or private repository that contains images used to create containers.
 See also [container](/docs/overview?topic=overview-glossary#x2010901), [image](/docs/overview?topic=overview-glossary#x2024928).

+### relation
+{: #x2064959}

+Typically a verb that reflects how entities are related to one another.
+For example, "lives in" is a relation between a person and a town.
+A relation links two different entities in the same sentence.

+### relation type
+{: #x3157818}

+A binary, unidirectional relationship between two entities.
+For example, Mary employedBy {{site.data.keyword.IBM_notm}} is a valid relationship; {{site.data.keyword.IBM_notm}} employedBy Mary is not.

 ### Representational State Transfer (REST)
 {: #x3220976}